r8vnhill/pwsh-fun/modules/Fun.Files/README.md

 # 📁 Fun.Files

-**Fun.Files** is a PowerShell module for exploring, transforming, and copying file contents in a structured and color-enhanced way.
+**Fun.Files** is a PowerShell module for exploring, transforming, and copying file contents in a structured and flexible way.
 It’s ideal for auditing files, gathering snippets, scripting transformations, or preparing content for pasting into editors or issue trackers.

 ## ✨ Features

-- 📄 Recursively read and format files as `[FileContent]` objects
+- 📄 Recursively process files with customizable transformations
-- 🎨 Color-coded display of file headers and content (if supported)
+- 🔍 Advanced file filtering using regular-expression-based include/exclude patterns
+- 🔁 Inject custom logic per file using `Invoke-FileTransform`
 - 📋 Copy multiple files’ contents to clipboard with formatting
-- 🔍 Advanced file filtering using wildcard-based include/exclude patterns
-- 🔁 Inject your own logic per file using `Invoke-FileTransform`

 ## 📦 Installation